Yegberink/website1/content/_index.md

       icon_pack: fab
       link: https://www.linkedin.com/in/yannick-egberink-0ba3781a8/
       name: Linkedin
-    form:
-      formspree:
-        id: null
-      netlify:
-        captcha: false
-      provider: netlify
-    subtitle: null
+    email: yannickegberink@gmail.com
-    text: Hi, if you want to get in touch with me you can either use the contact form below or message me directly via Facebook, Linkedin, or yannickegberink@gmail.com
+    text: Hi, if you want to get in touch with me you can message me  via Facebook, Linkedin, or email.
     title: Contact
   design:
     columns: "2"